billp72/netcreative/content/posts/2020-07-25--hybrid-development/index.md

 **Advantages of hybrid development**

-Speed of development to the greatest number of platforms is dramatically increased and the availablitity of skilled developers is generally higher, as well.
-Moreover, maintenance costs across all platforms is lower since updates and fixes can be accomplished from a single codebase by a small team of developers.
+The speed of development to multiple platforms is much faster and the availablitity of skilled developers is greater.
+Maintenance costs are also reduced as you won't need seperate teams to maintain different apps.
+Depending on the type of app and hybrid framework you chose, users shouldn't notice any difference in performance

 Things you should consider before deciding on an app type.